PORTUGAL GOLDEN VISA - RESIDENCE PERMIT BY INVESTMENT IN 2020

 - English Speaking - English is widely spoken in Portugal.
 Generally, Portuguese people speak fluent English.
 Studies have highlighted that when English speaking levels are assessed at a global scale, Portugal ranks 15th out of 70 countries

 - EU Member Country - Portugal is a Member of the European Union, since 1986, which allows for free movement of people, goods, services, and capital within the internal market.
 In addition, Portugal has access to the Schengen zone, in Europe.
-Portugal was was one of the first countries to adopt the Euro currency, on 1 January 1999
+Portugal was one of the first countries to adopt the Euro currency, on 1 January 1999

 - Mild Climate - Portugal enjoys a mild climate all year round, with temperatures rarely dipping below 5°C in winter.
 Summers are hot and sunny, especially in the south, with an average July temperature in the Algarve of 24°C

 - Portugal Ranks 3rd in the Global Peace Index - In 2019, Portugal is considered one of the most peaceful countries to live and work in

 - Lisbon - Capital City - Lisbon is in an excellent European location, with 5 airports, and has a spectacular shoreline, captivating scenery of seven hills and rich heritage.
 It is a walkable city, with a relaxing vibe, and has free museums, including: Gulbenkian, Jardim do Principe Real, Jardim de Estrella, Martin Moniz, Miradouro de Nossa Senhora do Monte

 - Technology - High speed optic fibre internet is available across Portugal, and wifi is easily available

 - Major Companies are Based in Portugal - Microsoft has based their Language Development Centre in Portugal.
 Also, EDP, the energy provider in Portugal, is the 4th largest company in wind power and the biggest company in the energy business, within the Iberian Peninsula